0auBSQ/OpenTaiko/README-EN.md

 ## Cautions before using （IMPORTANT）

-- This software does not have a skin (A copyright free skin is provided with the pre-release for testing).

 - It is **YOUR RESPONSIBILITY** to use this software.
 The creator will not take responsibilities for any problems you got from using this software.

 - Currently this software does not have an "Official" skin. if there is any bugs with non-official skin, contact the skin creator first and then contact the author of this software.
 There will be no support for AC-like skins and forks of this software.